Superstar chef José Andrés visits SEAS with a message

 When Americans think of superstar chef José Andrés, most envision him either decked out in a stained, worn out vest, cooking and feeding thousands of victims of natural disasters in places like the Bahamas, Puerto Rico, or Haiti, or in his kitchen whites opening some hotly-anticipated new restaurant in his native Washington, D.C., New York, or Las Vegas.

 This week, however, Andrés put all that aside to judge a student science fair at the John A. Paulson School of Engineering and Applied Sciences (SEAS) and to join food science writer Harold McGee in marking the 10th anniversary of the popular Science + Cooking course and lecture series.
-McGee’s essential book, “On Food and Cooking” grew out of the course, and both men have been instrumental in the program’s success.
+McGee’s essential bible, “On Food and Cooking” became the course textbook, and both men have been instrumental in the program’s success.

 The course sprang unexpectedly from a 2008 Harvard visit by the legendary Ferran Adrià, whose groundbreaking, three-Michelin-star restaurant in Spain, El Bulli, helped inspire the molecular gastronomy trend, which was then a new, experimental approach to cooking that bucked tradition and conventional wisdom.
 Adrià spoke to physics students about what was still a novelty in kitchens and in classrooms: the science that underpins cooking.
 The talk proved so popular and inspirational that SEAS faculty David Weitz and Michael Brenner turned it into an undergraduate Gen Ed course featuring guest lectures by world-renowned chefs.
 Adrià and Andrés, who worked under Adrià early in his career, led the very first lecture in September 2010.